PAUL34913/msp1-cv/README.md

     2. As a Returning Visitor, I want to find the best way to get in contact with the individual with any questions I may have.

         1. The navigation bar clearly highlights the "Contact Me" Page.
-        2. Here the user can fill out the form on the page, or are told that alternatively they can message the organisation on social media.
+        2. Here the user can fill out the form on the page, or are told that alternatively they can message the individual on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
+        3. The footer contains links to the individuals Instagram, Linkedin, Git Hub and Slack pages as well as the individuals email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+        4. Whichever link they click, it will open up in a new tab to ensure that the user can easily get back to the website.
         5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to find information about new and/or improved skills.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. The user would already be comfortable with the website layout and can easily click the nabar link.
+        2. For a mobile user, the section is a short swipe down the page.

     2. As a Frequent user, I want to check for new portfolio entries to view current work..

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would already be comfortable with the website layout and can easily click the portfolio link.

     3. As a Frequent user, I want to check for new blog posts.
-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        1. The user would already be comfortable with the website layout and can easily click the blog link.
+        2. Upon landing on the blog page, blogs will be displayed in chronological order, beginning with the newest post.
+        3. A call to action button has been created in order for users to sign up for newsletters, they will be notified of new blog entries by e-mail.

 ### Further Testing